MIC-DKFZ/semantic_segmentation/config/Readme.md

 ─────────────────────────────
 #@package _global_
 METRIC:
-  NAME: mymetric_name # Name of the target metric should be on of the names defined in METRIC.METRICS
+  NAME: mymetric_name          # which metric to optimize - should be on of the names defined in METRIC.METRICS
-  #NAME: mymetric_name_stepwise   # if a stepwise metric is used add a _stepwise postfix
+  train_metric: False    # If also a train metric is wanted (in addition to a validation metric)
-  DURING_TRAIN: False
+  call_global: True      # If True metric is updated in each step and computed once at the end of the epoch
-  METRIC_CALL: global             # one of ["global", "stepwise", "global_and_stepwise"].
+  call_stepwise: False   # If True metric is computed in each step (usually one batch) and averaged over all steps - exclusively with call_per_img but can be combined with call_global.
-                                  # Defines if the metric is computed stepwise or/and global
+  call_per_img: False    # If True metric is computed for each image and averaged over all images - exclusively with call_stepwise but can be combined with call_global.

   METRICS:
     mymetric_name: # define the name of the metric, needed for logging and to find the target metric
       _target_: src.metric.myMetricClass  # path to the metric Class